croffler/hugo-test/site/content/xap102/maven-plugin.markdown

 OS name: "windows 7" version: "6.1" arch: "x86" Family: "windows"
 {{% /highlight %}}

-{{% note %}} **First uses of Maven require internet connection** in order for the local repository to be populated with required libraries.
+{{% note %}}
+ **First uses of Maven require internet connection** in order for the local repository to be populated with required libraries.
 Once all required libraries are in the local repository the internet connection is not mandatory. {{%/note%}}

-{{% info title=Dependency Download by Maven %}}
+{{% info title="Dependency Download by Maven" %}}
 Maven uses repositories: a local repository where all required dependencies (artifacts) are stored for Maven's use, and remote repositories from which Maven downloads required dependencies that are missing in the local repository.
 If a dependency is missing from the local repository during execution, Maven automatically downloads the missing dependencies from the remote repositories.
 The download might take a few minutes (progress messages are printed to the console).
 When the download is finished, Maven returns to its original tasks.
 {{%/info%}}